refinedev/refine/documentation/docs/core/components/auth-page.md

 You can use the following props for the `<AuthPage>` component when the type is `"resetPassword"`:

--   `backLink` property defines the render ReactNode that will be used as a back link.
--   `submitButton` render your custom ReactNode to submit the form.
-Also, you can reach form values with the `onClick` property and use your own logic to submit the form.

 ### `backLink`

+`backLink` property defines the render ReactNode that will be used as a back link.

 ```tsx live url=http://localhost:3000/reset-password
 const { AuthPage, Refine, useNavigation } = RefineCore;